-Find a level surface for your farrier’s workspace.
-This is necessary so your farrier can get an accurate picture of your horse’ hooves and legs.
+- Find a level surface for your farrier’s workspace.
+This is necessary so your farrier can get an accurate picture of your horse’s hooves and legs.

 Pavers work also as a level surface.
 Usually.

-Help your farrier stay out of the sun, wind, rain, etc. A covered area is ideal if you can make it happen!
-The area should still be ventilated well if your farrier’s area is inside the barn, especially if your farrier hot shoes.
+- Help your farrier stay out of the sun, wind, rain, etc. A covered area is ideal if you can make it happen!
+The area should still be ventilated if your farrier’s area is inside the barn, especially if your farrier hot shoes.

-This is a designated farrier's area at a show grounds.
+This is a designated farrier’s area at a horse show.
 Pretty nice!
 Covered, mats, railings, ample space.

 - If your farrier’s area is a cross tie that has a wall or rail behind your horse, make sure there’s enough room between your horse’s bum and the wall.
 Your farrier probably doesn’t want to be working on those hind feet while his head is squashed against the wall.